robertjskelton/robertjskelton.github.io/_posts/2023-05-01-ferrari-360-repair-at-vlads-autobahn.markdown

 # 2/10/2023
 Called Strictly Foreign, they said the timing was done incorrectly by Vlad's Autobahn, that the camshaft and crankshaft were not in time.
 He advised me to go back to Vlad's and ask them to redo it, or the better solution would be to take it to a Ferrari dealer.
-Called Vlad's from 2 different phone numbers, no response.
+Called Vlad's from 3 different phone numbers, no response.
 Voice mail is shut off.
 Called the Orlando Ferrari dealer, they couldn't get me in until March.
 Tampa Ferrari dealer sent me a quote for transport ($600 each way) and could get me in on 2/17.
 Palm Beach Ferrari said they could get me in on 2/13 or 2/14, and could comp the tow and would definitely get this fixed, and was apologetic over Vlad's Autobahn giving me the runaround.
+Decided on using Ferrari Palm Beach.

 # 2/14/2023
 Dropped off car at Ferrari Palm Beach. $340/hr for labor.
 Ouch.
 They will also install the new fuel pumps (my left one was leaking)